cmcgerty/Sofar2mqtt/README.md

 ![Wiring Diagram](pics/diagram.jpg)

 I tend to keep the wires on top of the board, poke them through and solder underneath.
-Your approach may be better and your soldering may way be better than mine!
+Your approach may be better and your soldering will almost certainly be better than mine!

 ![Wiring](pics/wiring.jpg)